How to Sign Up for Community Service: Quick and Easy Steps

 • Helping at animal shelters

-• Working on DIY projects to fix up neighborhoods
+• Working on neighborhood projects to beautify your area

 • Serving meals at soup kitchens